isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 In the case that `result` is nothing, we know that our recursive call failed,
 and thus that $n - 2$ is not even.
-Therefore, we too should return `nothing`.
+Therefore, we too should return `ctor:nothing`.
-Similarly for the `just` case:
+Similarly for the `ctor:just` case:

 ```agda
   evenEv⅋₇ : (n : ℕ) → Maybe (IsEven n)